nubarium/-Biometric-SDK-Web/README.md

 <div id="video_component"></div>
 ```

-Then you will need to declare the javascript code that calls the library
+Then you will need to declare the javascript code that calls the library.

+**Example with a voice recording**

 ```javascript
 // Class initialization with the Application Context